Convergence analysis of variable steps BDF2 method for the space fractional Cahn-Hilliard model: Acknowledgement

 \section{Acknowledgement}

-We would like to acknowledge support by the National Natural Science Foundation of China (No. 11701081,11861060), the State Key Program of National Natural Science Foundation of China (61833005), the Fundamental Research Funds for the Central Universities, ZhiShan Youth Scholar Program of SEU.
+We would like to acknowledge support by the National Natural Science Foundation of China (No. 11701081,11861060), the State Key Program of National Natural Science Foundation of China (61833005), ZhiShan Youth Scholar Program of SEU.